vannes1312/BePretty/README.md

 ## Glossary
-<Log-in>: It is referred in the procedure of registering in the system providing personal information and creating an account.
+  Log-in: It is referred in the procedure of registering in the system providing personal information and creating an account.
-<Sign in>: It is referred in the user’s access to the system by giving the password and the username
-<Sign out>: It is referred in the user’s exit of the system
-<Username> It is the unique personal name which is determined by the user in the registration and it is used every time the user signs in the system
+  Sign in: It is referred in the user’s access to the system by giving the password and the username Sign out: It is referred in the user’s exit of the system Username It is the unique personal name which is determined by the user in the registration and it is used every time the user signs in the system
-<Password> It is the secret personal code (numbers, words, signs or a combination of these) which is determined by the user in the registration and it is used every time she signs in the system
+  Password: It is the secret personal code (numbers, words, signs or a combination of these) which is determined by the user in the registration and it is used every time she signs in the system
-<User>: Every person who is registered in the system, the user is also mentioned as “she” since the system addresses mainly to women.
+  User: Every person who is registered in the system, the user is also mentioned as “she” since the system addresses mainly to women.
-<Guest>: Unregistered Users
+  Guest: Unregistered Users
-<Professionals>: All the professional hairdressers, make-up artists, tattoo/piercing artists and aestheticians are mentioned as professionals.
+ Professionals: All the professional hairdressers, make-up artists, tattoo/piercing artists and aestheticians are mentioned as professionals.
-<Beauty Centers> Professionals’ institutions and private places are referred as beauty centers.
+ Beauty Centers: Professionals’ institutions and private places are referred as beauty centers.
-<Activation Link> It is mentioned as a link which is sent automatically to the user’s e-mail in order the registration to be verified
+ Activation Link: It is mentioned as a link which is sent automatically to the user’s e-mail in order the registration to be verified